 With that worrying statistic in mind, here’s a retirement planning checklist for your final working years:

 1. Determine where you stand – Take stock of your current financial situation by listing your assets and liabilities and analyzing your current income and expenses.
 Identify any opportunities to save more.

 2. Define future needs – How will your expenses vary in retirement?
 Remember, you’ll no longer be paying into programs like CPP and EI, but your retirement bucket list might need to include money for travel and new hobbies.
-Add up your expected CPP and OAS benefits, plus any workplace pension plans, and determine the gap between your income and expenses.
+Add up your expected CPP payments and OAS benefits, plus any workplace pension plans, and determine the gap between your income and expenses.
 That gap will need to be filled from your personal savings.

 3. Ramp up savings – Take advantage of unused RRSP or TFSA contribution room and boost your retirement savings into overdrive.
 Your final working years are a chance to make up for lost time; make sure to maximize your full employment income to have the most impact on your retirement savings.